quantum-kite/kite/docs/documentation/postprocessing.md

 ## Other cases: bespoke post processing

 Some functionalities do not require postprocessing or use bespoke postprocessing tools that are not included in [KITE-tools][kitetools].
-For example, the single-shot longitudinal conductivity functionality `#!python singleshot_conductivity_dc` _does not_ store Chebyshev moments in the *.h5 file, rather it requests [KITEx][kitex] to directly calculate the dc-conductivity for specified values of the Fermi energy.
+For example, the single-shot longitudinal conductivity functionality `#!python singleshot_conductivity_dc` **does not** store Chebyshev moments in the HDF file, rather it requests [KITEx][kitex] to directly calculate the dc-conductivity for specified values of the Fermi energy.

-To extract the calculated DC conductivity from the *.h5 file, we can use a python script located in the `#!python tools` directory:  `#!python process_single_shot.py`.
-Specifically, one runs
+To extract the calculated DC conductivity, we can use a python script located in the `#!python tools` directory:  `#!python process_single_shot.py`, using

 ``` bash